I still don’t know why I made that choice. But something in my heart told me to go to Denmark, so I did. I’m originally from Wales, via Spain.

 Two weeks later I was back at his house of horrors to collect Aslan.
 It broke my heart to have to leave both his mother and all those other animals in that monster’s care but I had no choice.
 I had contacted all of the animal welfare groups and animal protection agencies here in Denmark but was told there was nothing legally they could do to stop this kind of animal abuse.

 The feeling of being powerless and unable to help get my mind going.
-I wanted to find out if there was any place where animals rescued from places like this would be able to find sanctuary, and if there were any other farm sanctuaries in Denmark working at changing the lives of this kind of animals in desperate need.
-Sadly, I found out that there was only a handful, which had their own struggles with getting started and with the number of animals they could help.
+I wanted to find out if there was ANY place where animals rescued from places like this would be able to find sanctuary in Denmark.
+Sadly, I found out that there was only one other place, which had its own struggles with getting started and with the number of animals they could help.
 I wanted to do more.
-I wanted to change the animals’ lives and be their voice.
-So I thought I would no longer start a vegetable and fruit shop, but I would instead found an animal sanctuary – one of the very first of its kind in Denmark.
+I wanted to change the abused animals’ lives and be their voice.
+I decided to start a farm sanctuary – the very first of its kind in Denmark.

 There wasn’t much left of the house building, but the stables were big and dry.
 Best of all, it had over 10 acres of the most fantastic and beautiful fields and woodlands, situated in a protected area of Denmark.
-This would be the place where the sanctuary could flourish, and I could continue my mission.
+This would be the place where the sanctuary could flourish, and I could continue my mission for the animals.

-Over the next year, I worked on building up the sanctuary by making fences and sun/rain/wind shelters out in the fields.
+Over the next two years, I worked on building up the sanctuary by making fences and sun/rain/wind shelters out in the fields.
 I did a lot of cleaning and clearing of all the farm buildings belonging to the sanctuary.
 Together with volunteers from all over the world, I built wooden stable buildings out in the fields for the animals.

 Today, Fields of Freedom is home to more than 70 animals of all different kinds.
 Cows, donkeys, sheep, pigs, geese, chickens, cats and dogs.
-They all have one thing in common: they were all previously abused and neglected, on their way to the slaughterhouse, and in desperate need of loving sanctuary.
+They all have one thing in common: they were all previously abused and neglected, on their way to the slaughterhouse, and in desperate need of sanctuary and love.